Locally Repairable Codes with Unequal Local Erasure Correction: Further Results

-For the special case of $ \delta = 2 $, the condition of Proposition \ref{prop:Zeh}, such that $ q_{j_1} = 0 $ or $ \delta - 1 \leq q_{j_1} \leq j_1 + \delta - 2 $, is always true and therefore can be omitted.
-In this case, Proposition \ref{prop:Zeh} becomes identical to \cite[Thm.
-6]{Zeh16ISIT}.\footnote{ There is a slight deviation in the boundary conditions, but one can check that this makes no difference and both bounds coincide. } However, note that the proof of \cite[Thm.
-6]{Zeh16ISIT} makes an implicit assumption that the given parameters $n_{j_1}$ and $n_{j_2}$ are not locality requirements, but in fact the profile-like parameters $\check{n}_{j_1}$ and $\check{n}_{j_2}$ used in the proof of Proposition \ref{prop:Zeh}.
-On the contrary, Proposition \ref{prop:Zeh} is simply based on the locality requirement.
+For the special case of $ \delta_1 = \delta_2 = 2 $, the condition of Proposition \ref{prop:TDL} such that $ q_1 = 0 $ or $ \delta_1 - 1 \leq q_1 \leq r_1 + \delta_1 - 2 $, is always true (as in Example \ref{ex:TDL}) and therefore can be omitted.
+In this case, the bound by Proposition \ref{prop:TDL} becomes identical to \cite[Thm.
+6]{Zeh16ISIT}. \footnote{ There is a slight deviation in the boundary conditions, but one can check that this makes no difference and both bounds coincide. } However, note that \cite[Thm.
+6]{Zeh16ISIT} is more restrictive (for $ r_1 < r_2 $) in that \emph{disjointness} is assumed.